on24FeLi/Booky_TS/readme.md

 ## Starting the app

 - After you did set up your application, run `npm run build` to compile it.
 If there are no erros, there should be a "build"-folder in your project folder
-- take a look at `index.html` - it should already have a script file containing the result of your build folder -
+- take a look at `index.html` - it should already have a script file connected to your TypeScript (The browser can only run JavaScript)

-Write any source files in typescript inside the source folder, the main file being index.ts as entry file for rollup.
+-

-Type tsc to javascript
+Write any source files in typescript inside the source folder, the main file being index.ts as entry file for vite.

-Link your compiled bundle.js into your HTML-Files.
+run `npm run preview` to preview your executed build